sudheerj/datastructures-algorithms/src/javascript/algorithms/array/13.containerWithMostWater/containerWithMostWater.md

 Output: 1

 **Algorithmic Steps:**
-This problem is solved with the help of two pointer technique on opposite ends.
+This problem is solved with the help of **two pointers** technique on opposite ends.
 The algorithmic approach can be summarized as follows:

 1. Initialize maximum capacity of the container(i.e, `maxCapacity`) to zero.